jakehamilton/dotfiles/README.md

 Requirements
 ------------

-This is a loose list and will sure be updated as I install more things:
+This is a loose list and will surely be updated as I install more things:

 #### Software